kgibm/dockerdebug/fedorawasdebug/README.md

 ## Known Limitations

 * Audio does not work.
-You can start start pulseaudio in the container with `pulseaudio -D`, but you'll need to configure your host, potentially configure `docker run`, and potentially configure the container for audio passthrough depending on your host operating system.
+You can start pulseaudio in the container with `pulseaudio -D`, but you'll need to configure your host, potentially configure `docker run`, and potentially configure the container for audio passthrough depending on your host operating system.